bharathril/testing/.github/pull_request_template.md

 - [ ] All tests are passing.
 - [ ] You have updated the documentation if necessary.

+## Additional Notes
-## Please provide any additional information or context that you think may be useful for reviewers of this pull request.
+* “Please provide any additional information or context that you think may be useful for reviewers of this pull request.”